Dane County takes first tentative steps toward getting back to business

 The county’s Henry Vilas Zoo is making preparations to reopen no later than July 1, perhaps earlier if all new safety measures are in place, marketing manager Kristin Moala said.

-“Our number one priority is making sure our guests, staff and animals stay safe,” she said.
-“In order to ensure we are meeting the (Center for Disease Control and Prevention's) recommended social distancing guidelines, we are making some major modifications to the zoo grounds.
+“Our No. 1 priority is making sure our guests, staff and animals stay safe,” she said.
+“In order to ensure we are meeting the (Centers for Disease Control and Prevention’s) recommended social distancing guidelines, we are making some major modifications to the zoo grounds.
 The biggest change will be having only the Randall Avenue gate open and having guests use a one-way path throughout the grounds during their visit.”

 Josh Schmitt, Madison aquatics and park ranger supervisor, said a decision should be made in the next few weeks on whether to open the city’s Goodman pool and public beaches.